We provide teaching resources

 At our first tutor meeting in Febuary 2019, ‘teaching through reading’ was discussed.
 Some ideas and links for Tibetan/English language teaching have been developed and are available for download – TibetanWebResource

-How’s it going? – our tutors’ monthly report – PDF or as a word doc.
+How’s it going? – our tutors’ monthly report – available as a Word doc or PDF

 There are many Internet sites that offer free resources.